Order Registry (LPOR)

 additional services.
 This requires coordination between the court and those community

-agencies that assist victims of domestic violence.
+agencies that assist victims of domestic violence, stalking or sexual assault.
 Even if the order is specific and detailed,

 and there is coordination among all who play a role in assisting victims and their children,